glennga/glennga.github.io/projects/star-tracker.md

 Spacecraft star tracking refers to matching stars given in a detector to their position in a database to derive an attitude relative to Earth.
 Once specific stars are known, an attitude relative to the Earth can be obtained.
 From here the craft can direct their propulsion systems, orient their solar panels, and/or move their payload accordingly.

-One current method for LEO (Low Earth Orbit) attitude extraction involves a Sun sensor and an accelerometer for Earth's gravity.
-A minimum of two vectors are necessary to represent rotation across frames.
+One current method for LEO (Low Earth Orbit) attitude extraction involves two sensors (a Sun sensor and an accelerometer for Earth's gravity).
+A minimum of two vectors are necessary to represent rotation across an frames.
 A star-tracker is able to act without relying on additional sensors and is under significantly less constraints than the combo described above.

-I developed a star-tracker agent under the COSMOS framework that takes an image as input, and updates the state-of-health with relavent attitude information.
-The general steps I used to extract a quaternion from an image are below:
+I developed a star-tracker agent under the COSMOS framework that takes an image as input, and updates a "state of health" stream with relavent attitude information.
+The general steps I used to extract a quaternion attitude from an image are below:

 1. Identify the mass centers and grayscale values of the blobs in the image.
 These are the stars.
 2. Calculate the area/perimeter for a trio of stars.
 Match these stars with a area/perimeter in an inertial frame (lookup table).
 Repeat this until a match is found.